List of villages in Gower: Penmaen

 Penmaen Castle began as a small timber castle.
 Later it was replaced by a stone structure.
 Excavations in 1960 and 1961 led by Leslie Alcock found evidence that the castle was in use in the 12th and 13th centuries; the first phase was likely built by the Normans.
 The timber gateway was destroyed by fire and later replaced by a drystone walled gate tower.
 Alcock suggested that stylistically this phase of the castle may have been built by the Welsh.

+Penmaen Burrows, a sandy headland west of Three Cliffs Bay, is part of the National Trust's Penrice Estate, bought with Enterprise Neptune funds in 1967.
+The headland had been inundated by sand, probably in the 14th century, burying the now-ruined stone church.
+It was excavated in 1861 and remains sunk into the sand and overgrowth.

+Close to the ruined Church is a Neolithic chambered tomb, with a substantial capstone, now partly collapsed but still supported on at least 6 upright stones.
+Sand inundations hampered the attempts at excavation in 1861, 1882 and 1893, and still make it hard to appreciate what the original landform would have been like.
+It was probably on a false summit of the headland.

+It is thought that the now lost village of Stedwarlango also lies buried somewhere under the Penmaen Burrows.

-A painting of Penmaen Burrows was made by John Nash.
+A pencil and watercolour painting of Penmaen Burrows was made in 1951 by John Nash.

 Port Eynon

 This small, south coast village, extending from Port Eynon beach to the top of a hill, has two fish and chip shops at the sea front, a youth hostel, a pub, a coffee shop and a restaurant.

 To the north-west lies Overton village, with footpaths to Overton Mere, a rocky beach.
 Half a mile to the east of the main beach stands the village of Horton.